Folklore of India: Indian folk heroes, villains, and tricksters

-Oral epics with heroic actions of heroes and heroines produce a "counter text", as opposed to the written texts.
-Therefore, the younger brother becomes hero and kill his elder brother in an oral epic, which is forbidden in classical epics.
+Oral epics often have sub-regional folk variations, wherein the events are different from the mainstream story.
 Folk heroes are some times deified and are worshipped in the village.
 There is a thin difference of a mythic hero and romantic hero in Indian folklore.
 In Kalahandi, oral epics are available among the ethnic singers, performed in ritual context and social context.
-Dr Mahendra Mishra, a folklorist, has conducted research on oral epics in Kalahandi, taking seven ethnic groups.
-Dr. Chitrasen Pasayat has made an extensive study of different folk and tribal forms of Yatra, like Dhanu yatra, Kandhen-budhi yatra, Chuda-khai yatra, Sulia yatra, Patkhanda yatra, Budha-dangar yatra, Khandabasa yatra, Chhatar yatra, Sital-sasthi yatra and examined the 'hero characters' of the local deities.
+Extensive study of different folk and tribal forms of Jatra, like Dhanu jatra and the Sulia jatra have been made and the 'hero characters', who have become local deities in many cases, have been examined.